StanPlatinum/Deflection/README.md

 Although SGX can provide strong isolation and integrity assurance, code privacy may raise some concerns when using it in cloud environments.

-So in this project, we are aiming at a new problem: how service providers build a Practical TEE that can ensure the privacy of both data providers and code providers, i.e., a solution that enables a user to verify whether a remote service (such as MLasS) has the properties of confidentiality (and integrity) without touching the binary/source code.
+So in this project, we are aiming at a new problem: how service providers build a Practical TEE that can ensure the privacy of both data providers and code providers, i.e., a solution that enables a user to verify whether a remote service (such as MLaaS) has the properties of confidentiality (and integrity) without touching the binary/source code.

 We also provide a compiling toolset (currently supporting C code) which is applicable in the confidential verification/attestation (for the code producer).